Kingdom of Kartli: Later developments

 In 1513, the Kingdom of Kartli managed a short conquest of neighbouring Kakheti.
 In 1520, the Kingdom of Kakheti was restored with the support of local nobles by Levan of Kakheti, son and heir of George II.
 In 1522/24, Safavid Shah Ismail invaded Kartli occupying Tbilisi to suppress David X's revolt.
 It is believed the Iranians built a mosque in Tbilisi during this time.
 Georgian-Persian bilingual documents were one outcome of the policy of compromises.
 The 1540s saw the appearance of the first Persian documents in Georgia.
 The Persian text was frequently appended to Georgian deeds of gift pertaining to estates and other matters, dating to King Simon's reign.

+The Peace of Amasya (1555) recognized Kartli, Kakheti, and eastern Samtskhe as Persian possessions, while everything to the west of it (i.e. Imereti, western Samtskhe) fell into Ottoman hands.
+During the next 150 years, Kartli was under vassalage of successive dynasties of Persia.